-Open House weekend will take place this year on Saturday 19 and Sunday 20 September.
+Open House weekend took place this year on Saturday 19 and Sunday 20 September.

-Venues in Hillingdon taking part this year include:
+Venues in Hillingdon that took part this year included:

 - Eastcote House Gardens

 - Cranford Country Park

 - Ruislip Lido Railway

 You can view the virtual tours of the sites and venues or explore the borough using our self-guided heritage walks below.

 Manor Farm, Ruislip